mmcloughlin/arrival-oopsla25-artifact/README.md

 Specifically:

 * `coverage.tex`: Table 1.
-Verification results for selected Wasm-critical subset.
+Verification results for selected Wasm-critical subset, as covered in the previous section for the CI results.
+When viewing results from the cached full run, you should see fewer timeouts than the CI run from before, as expected.
 * `specs.tex`: Table 2.
-Specifications required for the verification.
+This is a count of the lines and numbers of specification, by category, that are required for the verification. `process.py` produces this file by combining JSON output from the verification run with metadata from the ISLE compiler and the ISA generation script on lines of specification code.
 * `timings.pdf`: Figure 5.
-Cumulative distribution graph of verification times.
+This is a cumulative distribution graph of verification times. `process.py` produces this file from the JSON output from the verification run.
-* `stats.tex`: Computed statistics used in the paper, as LaTeX macros.
+* `stats.tex`: This is computed statistics used in the paper, as LaTeX macros.
+There are many unused macros here, it's not important to check every one.

+#### Optional: additional auxiliary data files.

+`process.py` also generates the following auxiliary files, which are referenced indirectly in the paper prose.
 * `slow.tsv`: Expansions that were slow to verify.
 * `timeouts.tsv`: Expansions that timed out.
 * `terms.tsv`: Terms involved in the verification and their metadata.